 On the other hand, no getting enough protein through your diet can lead to many different diseases.
-This is commonly found in our society because of the over consumption of carbs and fats, and not enough of fibre or protein.
+This is commonly found in our society because of the overconsumption of carbs and fats, and not enough fiber or protein.

-This is missing from our diets because almost every food product out there has either a ton of sugar, loads of hydrogenated fats, and full of low quality carbs.
-Diseases, such as kwashiorkor (malnutrition) and other clinical conditions like edema, and some many other diseases occur as a result of a poor diet.
+This is missing from our diets because almost every food product out there has either a ton of sugar, loads of hydrogenated fats, and full of low-quality carbs.
+Diseases, such as kwashiorkor (malnutrition) and other clinical conditions like edema, and many other diseases occur as a result of a poor diet.

 Regular whey protein consumption can help minimize the wide spread of these diseases and can help fight our overweight epidemic.